Coral Gardens incident

-The Coral Gardens incident, also known as the Coral Gardens atrocities, the Coral Gardens massacre, the Coral Gardens riot, and Bad Friday refers to a series of events that occurred in Jamaica from April 11-13 1963.
+The Coral Gardens incident, also known as the Coral Gardens atrocities, the Coral Gardens massacre, the Coral Gardens riot, and Bad Friday refers to a series of events that occurred in Jamaica from April 11–13, 1963.
 Following a violent altercation at a gas station in Montego Bay, Jamaican police and military forces detained Rastafarians throughout Jamaica, killing and torturing many.
 Estimates place the number of detained individuals as high as 150.

 In April 2017, following a legal investigation, the government of Jamaica issued an official apology, and condemned its own actions in the incident.
 It also established a trust fund to aid survivors harmed in the incident.

 Background

-The Rastafarian community in Jamaica in the late 1950s
+The Rastafari community in Jamaica in the late 1950s

-The years prior to the Coral Gardens incident saw the building of tensions between the Rastafarian community and the British colonial government in Jamaica.
-In 1958, British police engaged in several arrests and evictions of Rastafarians, often bringing to bear charges for the possession of cannabis, which is used as a Rastafarian religious sacrament.
-Several of these incidents resulted in police killings of Rastafarians, and some of those arrested were reportedly never seen again.
-Due to alleged violence on the part of the Rastafarians and public discourse which emphasized "anti-social" aspects of the Rastafarian faith, public opinion in Jamaica largely sided with the police against the Rastafarians.
+The years prior to the Coral Gardens incident saw the building of tensions between the Rasta community and the British colonial government in Jamaica.
+In 1958, British police engaged in several arrests and evictions of Rastas, often bringing to bear charges for the possession of cannabis, which is used as a Rastafari religious sacrament.
+Several of these incidents resulted in police killings of Rastafari, and some of those arrested were reportedly never seen again.
+Due to alleged violence on the part of the Rastas and public discourse which emphasized "anti-social" aspects of the Rastafarian faith, public opinion in Jamaica largely sided with the police against the Rastafarians.

 In 1959, a confrontation between a Rastafari security guard and a policeman at Coronation Market resulted in the police beating the security guard, which prompted a violent response from nearby shop owners.
 The police brought reinforcements, arresting 57 Rastafarians and brutally beating and forcibly shaving the dreadlocks off of some of them.
 A police car and fire truck were also set on fire during this incident.
 Later that year, Rastafari leader Reverend Claudius Henry was accused of plotting a revolution and communicating with Fidel Castro.
 In 1960, Henry's son Reynold was arrested on the grounds of plotting a revolt, and following a declaration of a state of emergency Reynold Henry and his co-conspirators were executed.
 Following these events, the government began to arbitrarily arrest members of the Rastafari community, under the justification that Rastafarians were involved in orchestrating a communist revolution.

 In 1962, Jamaica was granted independence, but anti-Rastafarian sentiment continued to be prevalent in the government and police forces, which increasingly viewed the Rastafarians as a security threat.
 In police training schools, officers would often train using images of Rastafarians as target practice.
 This sentiment was echoed in general society as well, with Rastafarians often being beaten by civilians, forcing Rastafarians to avoid public spaces.